jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 The pictures above display a cloning depth of __2__, but any cloning depth can be used.

 A command definition or other inactive command displays __Value Out__ parameters the exact same way.
-The __Value Out__ parameter of a command definition will look like this:
+The __Value Out__ parameter of a command definition might look like this:

 ![](images/Input%20Output%20Parameter%20Passings.018.png)